Bernhard Sabel: Personal life

+In 2025 Sabel started the Sciii Foundation gGmbH for the advancement of Science & Innovation Integrity.

+Following his publication in 2024 of the monograph “Fake-Mafia in der Wissenschaft”, in 2025, Sabel was co-organizer of a meeting at the Royal Swedish Academy of Sciences in Stockholm, Sweden, which called for a “Reformation of Science Publishing”.
+It was in response to the rise concern of publishing fraud and research integrity problems in an academic reputation economy.
+The conference participants recommended 34 action items which were published in the “Stockholm Declaration” with a co-signing opportunity for individuals and institutions.

 Sabel is married and has three children.

 Research achievements

 Sabel's research encompasses investigations into brain plasticity and repair, with a specific focus on functional recovery following partial damage to the visual system caused by optic nerve damage, glaucoma, retinitis pigmentosa, macular degeneration, brain injuries, diabetic retinopathy, or stroke.
 He has published over 250 scientific articles on these topics, many in highly regarded journals.
 His work has been cited over 13,500 times (H-index 66) and it served as inspiration for a thriller trilogy, for which author Andreas Pflüger received the German Crime Fiction Award in 2018.
-In 2023, Sabel's investigation into the scope of fake science publishing was recognized by SCIENCE, NATURE and FINANCIAL TIMES.
+In 2023, Sabel's investigation into the scope of fake science publishing was recognized by Science and Financial Times.

 Research focus

 The main areas of focus include the diagnosis and treatment of visually impaired and blind individuals through vision training and non-invasive electrostimulation.
 This stimulates blood circulation in the eye and brain, reactivating inactive ("silent") nerve cells.
 The result is improved synchronization of brain networks and recovery of visual performance.
 Specifically, the following topics were emphasized: